AlessiaPiscopo/SoundWave/markdown/Spotify-API.md

-# Spotify API - Alvvays
+# Spotify API

+- search for artist
+  - get /v1/artists

+## STEPS

+- move to backend
+    - helper function/handler for auth token fetch
+      - call this from each handler where its needed
+- convert to async
+- spotifyRoutes
+- fetch data from fe
+  - store in state
+  - artist, setArtist

+## Endpoints

+- some artist IDs:
   - Alvvays: 3kzwYV3OCB010YfXMF0Avt
   - TOPS: 2SdK1QDmZIP2hk94rSaLl9

-## Endpoints

 ### GET Artist - /v1/artists/{id}